Mathuv/guides-django/series_1/part_05.md

-# Starter 5
+# Part 5

-Just like we created the cookiecutter for `starter_4`, we are going to create a cookiecutter for the project layout.
+Just like we created the cookiecutter for `Part 4`, we are going to create a cookiecutter for the project layout.
 Now, we can keep generating the project layout using the `startproject` command, but we want to develop our own project structure and use `cookiecutter` to generate it.
 To start, we are going to turn the project layout created by `startproject` into a cookiecutter.

-This is what our `starter_4` cookiecutter produced.
+This is what our `Part 4` cookiecutter produced.

 ```
 django_starter           (repo name)